FLOOD RISK MT

 Flood Risk Overview

-25% of ZIP codes in Montana are located in FEMA-designated flood zones.
+62% of the ZIP codes with FEMA flood-map data in Montana are located in FEMA-designated flood zones.
 Residents have filed 2,139 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $18.6M.

 The average claim payout in Montana is $9K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.